These sour cream desserts can’t be topped!

 It’s thick, creamy, and features bright, bold flavors.
 Just be sure you give it plenty of time to chill.

-For those of you who’ve never had them, whoopie pies are two soft, chewy chocolate wafers sandwiched together with a sugary sweet marshmallow buttercream filling.
+Whoopie pies are soft, chewy chocolate cookies sandwiched together with a sugary sweet marshmallow filling.

 They’re fantastic – like the better, homemade version of Moon Pies but with fluffier cookies.